dev-bittu/lotus-grammar/grammar/oop/polymorphism.md

-### **Polymorphism in MyLang**
+### **Polymorphism in Lotus**

 Polymorphism is one of the key principles of Object-Oriented Programming (OOP).
-In MyLang, **polymorphism** allows objects of different classes to be treated as objects of a common superclass.
+In Lotus, **polymorphism** allows objects of different classes to be treated as objects of a common superclass.
 This enables writing flexible and reusable code that works with objects of different types in a uniform way.

 ---